About the Kempthorne Bequest

 Confidentiality

-All applications will be treated in the strictest confidence (shared in a deidentified manner with those requiring access to assess the merit and eligibility of the application).
+All applications will be treated in the strictest confidence and will be assessed on the merit and eligibility of the application.

 Applying